 Take a look at some Thailand guide books to better prepare you for your trip:

 That about wraps up the guide to a day of hiking in Koh Tao.
 Take a look at our other Thailand itineraries and guides to help out with any other trip planning.
+Another great hike you may enjoy is the Khao Ra Hike on Koh Phangan.
 If you have any questions about the trip please feel free to comment below!